 What is genetics?

 The branch of science that deals with the process of inheritance of characters and their variations among the related organism is called genetics.
-Variations are the differences that occur among and within species.
+It is very easy to understand that variations are the differences that occur among and within species.
 Variations of heredity are present in the offspring of the same parents as well as in the offspring of different parents, that is, these variations are inheritable.
 So it may be said that the inheritable variations are the raw materials of evolution.
-So, we may say that the science of heredity, dealing with resemblances and differences of related organisms resulting from the interaction of their genes and the environment is the genetics.
+So, you may say that the science of heredity, dealing with resemblances and differences of related organisms resulting from the interaction of their genes and the environment is the genetics.

 Idea on Genetics